man brushes a woman's real hand and a rubber hand hidden from her view

 Transcutaneous electrical nerve stimulation (TENS)

 TENS units work by applying electrodes around the painful area.
 The stimulation is often described as similar to the “pins and needles” that are felt when your arm or leg “falls asleep” but is a more comfortable version.
-The nerves that carry this sensation are faster than the nerves that carry pain signals to the brain which allows the sensation of pain to be blocked by the stimulation.
+The nerves that carry this sensation are faster than the nerves that carry nociceptive signals to the brain, which allows the stimulation to block the pain sensation.

 Surgery

-For some conditions, such as hip or knee arthritis, a surgical option may be the best choice.
+Surgery may be the best choice for some conditions, such as hip or knee arthritis.
 For other conditions, such as chronic neck or low back pain, surgery may be an option that provides some relief but also comes with potential long-term implications, such as restricted motion, impaired sensation, or bowel or bladder changes.

 Psychotherapy